Explore the links between public health, gender, and community action in India and Thailand.

 - (ITRN3000 / 4 credits / 120 hours)

 - This seminar consists of a four-week internship with a primary healthcare center, local public health organization, think tank with a focus on public health, research organization, m-Health business organization, or international NGO with a public health focus.
-The aim of the internship is to enable the student to gain valuable public health work experience and to enhance their intercultural skills in a developing world context and an international work environment.
+The aim of the internship is to enable the student to gain valuable public health internship experience and to enhance their intercultural skills in a developing world context and an international work environment.

 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.